What It Feels Like

-In between each of your ribs are small muscles that hold your rib cage together and help it expand when you move, bend, or breathe.
+MS affects the way nerves send messages.
+The tightness, pain, or whatever you’re feeling results from spasms in small muscles between your ribs.
+The doctor will call these intercostal muscles.
+They hold your rib cage together and help it expand when you move, bend, or breathe.
 If these muscles have spasms, you feel painful, tightening pressure.

 What Should You Do?